 Redesign and Methodology

-Average Female
+Average Female Height

 The first graph (Hooper, 2021) we will look at shows the average growth of the female population of the 5 countries.
 The graph is remarkable in that it can be misleading to young and incompetent people who may indeed be influenced by an incorrect portrayal of growth and have a false impression of people of different races.